 Be sure that stakeholder requirements can be met in the objectives

-When balancing stakeholder requirements in a project make sure that stakeholder requirements can be met in objectives.
+When balancing these requirements in a project make sure that they can be met in objectives.
 Objectives of a project define where the project must be headed to.
 Once the objectives are met, requirements tied to those objectives must be fulfilled respectively.

 There will be lots of requirements coming from several stakeholders of a project.
 All of these must be prioritized and stakeholder requirements with higher priority must be monitored carefully.
 Because these not meeting high priority requirements can cause even failure of the project.

 Let’s consider that high-level planning of a project shows that project can be completed in 8 months with a $1,000,000 budget.
 However, the sponsor of the project might ask to complete the project in 6 months.
 This brings additional $200,000 cost to the project since additional resources will be outsourced.
 The sponsor might not accept this additional cost but might push for reducing the project duration.
 This is actually a conflicting requirement example that needs to be resolved.

 If there is any conflict with those of customer, the customer’s needs normally take precedence.
 Because the end user of the product or outputs of the project is the customer.
 Therefore, if these requirements are conflicting with the customer requirements, usually the customer’s requirement will beat the other one.

 If a conflict cannot be resolved, ask for management support.
 In some cases, requirements of powerful stakeholders might compete with each other.
 For instance, for a marketing feature development project in an IT company, Chief Marketing Officer can ask for the project to be completed in 6 months.
 But the Chief Technical Officer can say that they can complete the project in 9 months due to technical and resource constraints.
 If you cannot resolve this conflict between these two powerful stakeholders, you can ask the support of your management.

 How to resolve competing stakeholder requirements?